-4.1.2 In the event of any occurrence, the Operator shall immediately notify the Bureau by the quickest means available.
-The contact information of the Bureau is published on its website: www.aib.gov.ng, including Emergency hotline: 0807 709 0908 and 0807 709 0909, AIB NIGERIA App.
-Further detailed information on the occurrence can be submitted to the Bureau using the Accident/Incident Reporting Form (NSIB Form 001) within 72 hours from the time of occurrence.
+- 4.1.
+(1) Where an accident or incident occurs anywhere in Nigeria, the relevant person or any other person shall immediately report it to the Bureau with much information as is readily available by the quickest means of communication available. - (2) In the event of any occurrence, the Operator shall immediately notify the Bureau by the quickest means available.
+The contact information of the Bureau is published on its website: www.nsib.gov.ng including Emergency hotline: 0807 709 0908 and 0807 709 0909, NSIB NIGERIA App.
+Further detailed information on the occurrence can be submitted to the Bureau using the Accident/Incident Reporting Form (NSIB Form 001) within 72 hours from the time of occurrence. - (3) The classification of all air occurrences shall be the prerogative of the Bureau. - (4) In this paragraph, the expression "relevant person" means -

-Classification of occurrences

-4.1.3 The classification of all air occurrences shall be the prerogative of the Bureau.